fernando-romulo-silva/browse-words/README.md

 # About

 So, I used the [Quizlet](https://quizlet.com/fernando_romulo/recent) (flash cards) to learn English and Italian words. <br />
-The purpose of this project is to go through the cards and find repeat words.
+The purpose of this project is to go through the decks and find repeat words.

 # Technologies